approvals/ApprovalTests.cpp/doc/explanations/WhyWeAreConvertingToOptions.md

 Historically, we have found that it is easier for users to update code for breaking changes if these changes are rolled out in a graduated way.
 This allows users to select which version of the library to use, to have the ability to update code incrementally.

-Our plan is therefore to do a short series of quick releases:
+We how now finished our short series of quick releases to release this:

 1. deprecation warnings are off: users can opt-in (v.8.7.0)
 1. deprecation warnings are on: users can opt-out (v.8.9.1)
 1. deprecation warnings are forced, code still exists  (v.8.9.2)
 1. the deprecated methods are hidden: users can opt-in (v.9.0.0)
-1. the deprecated methods are removed
+1. the deprecated methods are removed (v.10.0.0)

 | Step | Deprecation Warnings                           | Deprecated Code                           |
 | ---- | ---------------------------------------------- | ----------------------------------------- |